kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/Introduction.md

 **Definitions**

-* Tier A - Tested and Supported
+* Tier A - Tested and supported
-* Tier B - Supported, not tested, we accept bug reports
+* Tier B - Supported, not tested (we accept bug reports)
-* Tier C - not supported
+* Tier C - Not supported

 | Support Tier | iOS (OS version 9 and 10) |
 |--------------|---------------------------|